denisexploitsandother/OpenSourceBypasser/README.md

 This uses a light ui libary and its not obfuscated so u can modify anything but dont use the same name.

+# Note
+This does only work on ChatService because we didnt add support for it yet.